kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-22-1.png)<!-- -->

-New clustering, as viewed on a joint graph:
+And here is the new clustering, as viewed on a joint graph:

 ``` r
 con$plotGraph(clustering='walktrap')